-Our Childcare policy booklet is situated in hard copy at the sign in/out book of both the crèche room.
+Our Childcare policy booklet is on our website www.outletsco-op.com.au and hard copy in office.
 If you would like a copy of any of the policies within this book, please approach the office and we will endeavor to have that policy to you within 24 hours.